cubinet-code/radius-user-portal/README.md

 # with a Session-Timeout(27) or Idle-Timeout(28) attribute
 DEFAULT_RADIUS_SESSION_DURATION = 60 * 60 * 4  # 4 hours

+# Circuit breaker functionality for RADIUS server failures
+# After 5 consecutive RADIUS failures, requests are blocked for 60 seconds
+# These values are hardcoded in portal.py but can be modified if needed:
+# RADIUS_FAILURE_THRESHOLD = 5  # Number of failures before circuit breaker activates
+# RADIUS_BACKOFF_TIME = 60      # Seconds to wait before retrying

 #
 # Web Server Parameters
 #